 - Platform memory foam dog bed: A platform memory foam dog bed is a bed raised to help provide orthopedic relief for your dog.
 The raised platform often contains no stuffing and also prevents your dog from chewing it and destroying the bed.
 There are various sizes for these types of memory foam mattresses that accommodate different breeds of dogs.

 - Waterproof memory foam dog bed: If you're looking to get a memory foam dog bed for your canine, you will want one that's not only comfortable but also durable too.
-There are memory foam dog beds that include a waterproof cover that allows you to easily wash them if any stains occur or if your dog has any mishaps; it can protect the memory foam.
+Memory foam dog beds include a waterproof cover that allows you to easily wash them if any stains occur or if your dog has any mishaps; it can protect the memory foam.

 - Egg crate memory foam dog bed: This type of memory foam dog bed is rectangular and more breathable than other memory foam beds, especially in the summertime.
 The way the memory foam is cut allows more airflow to circulate naturally to prevent the bed from getting too hot.
 This memory foam bed tends to be a lot more affordable than other types of memory foam mattresses.

 - Shredded memory foam dog bed: This type of dog bed has shredded memory foam.
 The foam is shredded because it helps your dog if they like to burrow when sleeping.
 It's also dense to help support your dog's joints and allow your dog to move around comfortably.

 How to Choose a Memory Foam Dog Bed

 If you're looking to buy a memory foam dog bed, it's important you choose based on the following before buying: